-If a child has been intentionally violent, aggressive or towards another child, the head teacher should be informed.
+If a child has been violent or aggressive towards another child, the head teacher should be informed.
 This is particularly important if a child has any marks (such as scratches or bruises) on them.
 Any incident of misbehaviour that is deemed, by the victim, to be discriminatory (racist, sexist or homophobic) should also be reported to the head teacher.
 The class teacher should make a written record of the incident and discuss appropriate sanctions with the head teacher.
-The head teacher may wish to deal with the incident themselves or delegate to the assistant head.

 The head teacher will contact parents and arrange a meeting to discuss a sanction.
 The child may be internally excluded.
-In extreme circumstances, the head teacher may suggest a fixed term exclusion.
+In extreme circumstances, the head teacher may suggest a fixed-term exclusion.
 If this is implemented, the head teacher will formally notify parents and the chair of governors in writing.